willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 {% fancybox cp2 /images/kokoda_will_arriving_at_18km.jpg "Coming into the 18km checkpoint (Lachlon)" %}
 {% fancybox cp2 /images/kokoda_team_kokoda.jpg "What our team looked like most of the time (Will)" %}

-Phil was struggling with downhills by this point, so at least we had some flats and the downhills we did have were gentle, so were able to at least put in some runs for a while before we got to Syd Duncan Park and took some more refreshments on board.
+Phil was struggling with downhills by this point, but here at least we had some flats and the downhills we did have were gentle, so were able to put in some runs for a while before we got to Syd Duncan Park and took some more refreshments on board.

-[gate picture]

 From Syd Duncan it was a long, slow descent into army land.
 It was dusty, loose, rocky and at one point I was attempting to use my poles as if skiing